bealex/Macaroni/README.md

 // Use it in code.
 let myService: MyService = container.resolve()

-// Use it with property wrapper. class MyClass {
+// Or use it with property wrapper. class MyClass {
+   @Injected
-   @Injected var service: MyService
+   var service: MyService
 }
 ```